 - German Students (N = 1267)

-Internal Consistency reliability: Total Achievement Motivation displays high level of reliability (.96).
+Internal consistency reliability: Total Achievement Motivation displays a high level of reliability (.96).
 14 scales show adequate reliability (>.70).

 Test-retest reliability: 14 scales exceed .80 and several approach .90.

 Standard error of measurement is approximately 4.00.
 68% chance that the scores will be within a range of 4 points above to 4 points below the person's true score.

 Content validity is described in the technical manual.

 Intercorrelations between the AMI scales show a median correlation of .35.